Sunday nights are for two things:

 Toasty little sunflower seeds add a crucial crunch to this mix.
 What’s your go-to nut or seed for salads?
 Pepitas?
 Roasted walnuts?
 Share your favorite crispy component in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Looking for other above-average salads that pack in a sneaky protein?
 These filling recipes will keep you full and won’t let you down:

 - Homemade Three Bean Salad

 - Warm French Lentil Salad with Tomatoes, Marcona Almonds, and Goat Cheese

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on March 5, 2013.
-Last updated: August 13, 2020 at 16:02 pm.
+Last updated on July 4, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 About Fanny Slater